The Empire (Indian TV series)

-The Empire is an Indian period drama streaming television series created by Nikkhil Advani and directed by Mitakshara Kumar based on the novel series Empire of the Moghul by Alex Rutherford for Disney+ Hotstar.
+The Empire is an Indian period drama television series created by Nikkhil Advani and directed by Mitakshara Kumar based on the novel series Empire of the Moghul by Alex Rutherford for Disney+ Hotstar.
 The series was premiered on Disney+ Hotstar on 27 August 2021.

-The first season of the series opened to generally favourable reviews with praise for the show's visuals, sets, costumes and the performance of the main cast, with a positive consensus on Shabana Azmi's portrayal of Ësan Dawlat and criticism for poor VFX in a few scenes.
+The first season of the series opened generally favourable reviews with praise for the show's visuals, sets, costumes and the performance of the main cast, with a positive consensus on Shabana Azmi's portrayal of Ësan Dawlat and criticism for poor VFX in a few scenes.

 Premise

 The series depicts upon the rise and fall of the Mughal Empire, starting from Babur.
 The story begins from Farghana where the young prince Babur is crowned as emperor at a young age after the death of his father, Umar Sheikh.
 His grandmother Aisan Daulat Begum guides him in his rule.
 He begins his campaign for the conquest of North India through hardships, betrayals and struggles amongst his court members.
 He was then defeated by Muhammad Shaybani Khan, and as a part of a deal to save their life, his elder sister, Khanzada had to marry Shaybani.
 She then falls in love with Shaybani, but she ultimately chooses her brother over him, tricks him and becomes a cause of his death.

-Babur then travels to Hindustan, defeats Ibrahim Lodi in the Battle of Panipat, and establishes the Mughal Dynasty.
+Babur then travels to Hindustan, defeats Ibrahim Khan Lodi in the Battle of Panipat, and establishes the Mughal Dynasty.
 Amongst his wives' battle for the heir to the imperial throne, Babur finally selects Humayun as his successor.